Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 ```

 In the code block above you have specified the language as `node_js` and listed the value as `16.7.0` because Wrangler 2 depends on this Node version or higher.
 You have also set branches you want your continuous integration to run on.
-Finally, input your `PROJECT NAME` in the script section, and your CI process should work as expected.
+Finally, input your `PROJECT NAME` in the script section and your CI process should work as expected.